nfMalde/TheGamesDBApiWrapper/README.md

 ### Helpers
 #### Paginating
-All paginated responses have two helper methods caleld (NextPage and PreviousPage).
+All paginated responses have two helper methods called NextPage and PreviousPage.
 So you can swap between pages by calling this async methods.
 For Example:
 ```C#
 var gamesresponse = await this.api.Games.ByGameName("Counter");